 Besides watching the logos take shape, onlookers could see how densifiers, dyes, surface retarders and sealers were used on concrete surfaces.

 “Concrete Decor provided a great opportunity for training and education,” says Mike Linn, president of Nox-Crete Products Group.
-“This exhibit was an inspirational and informative experience for those looking to get into decorative concrete and we were proud to be a part of it.”
+“This exhibit was an inspirational and informative experience for those looking to get into decorative concrete.
+We were proud to be a part of it.”

 Keefe Duhon and Jon Bell demonstrated how the Gilpin Falls Stamp from Butterfield Color could be used to make realistic-looking wood patterns on interior walls, even without coloring the Stone Edge Surfaces product they used for their vertical mix.